 The only known information about the crisis stems from a lone villager that was found wandering half dead in the desert.
 With his dying breaths, he spoke of fierce alien creatures destroying the cities, eating the women and children, and enslaving the men.
 Victims were tortured, skinned, dismembered, and mummified while still alive.
 Even the mummified body of the great King Ramses was unearthed and stolen.

 The player assumes the role of a man chosen from the best operatives around the world to infiltrate Karnak and destroy the enemy forces.
-While flying in, his helicopter gets shot down in the Karnak Valley, not far from Ramses' Tomb."The game would later be remade for the Sega Saturn and then that version would be ported to the Sony Playstation, though both versions are entirely different games from the original PC release (see below).
+While flying in, his helicopter gets shot down in the Karnak Valley, not far from Ramses' Tomb."The game would later be remade for the Sony Playstation, which is an entirely different game from the PC release (see below).

 - Abu Simbel